-Amy Hooper Kearbey advises clients on health care fraud and abuse laws and digital health strategy.
-She represents a broad range of health industry stakeholders, including hospital systems, medical societies, pharmaceutical and medical device companies, clinical laboratories, and data informatics companies.
+Amy Kearbey advises clients on health care fraud and abuse laws, with a particular focus on the Stark Law and the Anti-Kickback Statute.
+She counsels a broad range of health industry stakeholders, including hospital systems, medical societies, physician practice management companies, manufacturers, clinical laboratories and data informatics companies.